NeonGeckoCom/neon-docs/docs/operations/skills/wokflow_stable_release.md

 ### Exceptions
 - A maintaining developer may choose at their discretion to allow alpha dependencies in optional extras, i.e. test dependencies.
+- A maintaining developer may choose at their discretion to allow a pinned alpha dependency for a stable release if the pinned version has been adequately tested, and it is unreasonable or impossible to use a stable release for the dependency.
 - A maintaining developer may choose at their discretion to not request another review if tests are passing and there is not another developer qualified and available to review.